gleelibc/sierra-loanrules/README.md

 Tested on an iii-hosted site on Sierra 3.1.
 Please feel free to contact us about any problems or suggestions.
 Thanks!

 TODO List:
-- [ ] Script to pull out datafile sections from console output
+- [ ] Script to extract the datafile sections automatically from the outputted file
 - [ ] Scripts to manipulate table data (such as showing active/inactive determiners in LR table)
 - [ ] Web-based UI for viewing/filtering table(s)